pmalmgren/petermalmgren.com/content/five-weeks-five-problems.md

 ### ELF Executables & Debugging

 Last year I started to implement an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) parser in Rust.
 I want to finish learning more about how executable files are constructed and run in Linux.
-Here are the specific things I want to implement:
+Here are the specific things I want to learn about and do:

 - Work more on ELF parsing, with the goal of parsing at least the headers of an ELF file
 - Implement a basic debugger in Rust, using `ptrace` and this [blog post](https://eli.thegreenplace.net/2011/01/23/how-debuggers-work-part-1/)